Porto Cristo, Mallorca, Things to do and see, hotels and beach

 Our Lady of Mount Carmel is the patron saint of Porto Cristo, and celebrated on July 16.
 However, the festivities begins about a week before this day with cultural events and fun activities all over the town.
 The entire week is full of joyful holidaymakers and locals mingling enjoying the many offers.

-About the area of Porto Cristo
+Get to know the area of Porto Cristo

 Porto Cristo is an old fishing village that was turned into a popular tourist destination in the 1950’s and actually one of the first beach destinations on the island.
 The area is most famous for its mysterious underground caves which has been some of the greatest attractions on the island and landmarks of the area.